juarezjuniorgithub/jdbc-callablestatement/README.md

-# jdbc-callablestatement
+# Java - Oracle Developers on Medium.com
-Java - Getting Started with Invoking Stored Procedures using JDBC and CallableStatement
+[Invoking Stored Procedures with JDBC CallableStatements] (https://medium.com/oracledevs/getting-started-with-invoking-stored-procedures-using-jdbc-and-callablestatement-6a247fd1957a)